 - Water shoes or walking sandals

-- Comfortable dress, romper
+- Comfortable dress or romper

 - Change of clothes (shorts + shirt)